Skip to main content

 Custom checkout with Elements

-Vora Elements lets you build a fully custom checkout: discrete card fields you position and style yourself — and, optionally, standalone wallet buttons — instead of the single drop-in Embedded Fields embed that owns the whole payment surface.
+Vora Elements lets you build a fully custom checkout: you position and style the card element and other checkout elements yourself — the card box plus, as your account supports them, separate email, cardholder, address, save-for-future-use, and payment-method-picker elements — and, optionally, standalone wallet buttons, instead of the single drop-in Embedded Fields embed that owns the whole payment surface.

 You opt in with one field when you create the session — integrationMode: "elements".
+This is the composable render mode of Embedded Fields, not a separate integration — for the full model (embed monolith vs composable elements, the capability matrix, and the silent fallback) see Render modes: embed vs elements.
 Everything else is the surface you already know: the same vora.js SDK, the same vp_pmt_* token, and the same POST /v1/payment_intents charge path.
-There is no Elements-specific charge flow.
+There is no elements-mode-specific charge flow.

 For standalone Apple Pay / Google Pay buttons on the same session, see Accept Apple Pay & Google Pay.